XCSP3: An Integrated Format for Benchmarking Combinatorial Constrained Problems: Structure of the Document

 \section{Structure of the Document}

-The document is organized in four parts.
+\begin{xl} The document is organized in four parts.
 In the first part, we show how to define different types of variables (Chapter \ref{cha:variables}) and objectives (Chapter \ref{cha:objectives}).
 In the second part, we describe basic forms of constraints over simple discrete variables (Chapter \ref{cha:constraints}), complex discrete variables (Chapter \ref{cha:sets}) and continuous variables (Chapter \ref{cha:real}).
 Advanced (i.e., non-basic) forms of constraints are presented in the third part of the document: they correspond to lifted and restricted constraints (Chapter \ref{cha:lifted}), meta-constraints (Chapter \ref{cha:meta}) and soft constraints (Chapter \ref{cha:cost}).
-Finally, in the fourth part, we introduce groups, blocks, reification, views and aliases (Chapter \ref{cha:groups}), frameworks (Chapter \ref{cha:frameworks}) and annotations (Chapter \ref{cha:annotations}).
+Finally, in the fourth part, we introduce groups, blocks, reification, views and aliases (Chapter \ref{cha:groups}), frameworks (Chapter \ref{cha:frameworks}) and annotations (Chapter \ref{cha:annotations}). \end{xl} \begin{xc} The document is organized in four parts.
+In the first part, we show how to define different types of variables (Chapter \ref{cha:variables}) and objectives (Chapter \ref{cha:objectives}).
+In the second part, we describe basic forms of constraints over simple discrete variables (Chapter \ref{cha:constraints}).
+Advanced (i.e., non-basic) forms of constraints are presented in the third part of the document: they correspond to lifted constraints (Chapter \ref{cha:lifted}) and meta-constraints (Chapter \ref{cha:meta}).
+Finally, in the fourth part, we introduce groups, blocks, views and aliases (Chapter \ref{cha:groups}), frameworks (Chapter \ref{cha:frameworks}) and annotations (Chapter \ref{cha:annotations}). \end{xc}